logzio/logz-docs/_source/_includes/account-info/distributed-tracing.md

   ![Confirm delete](https://dytvr9ot2sszz.cloudfront.net/logz-docs/accounts/confirm-delete-tracingacct2.png)

-#### Change how many spans are allocated to each Distributed Tracing account within your plan
+#### Change spans allocation across Distributed Tracing accounts within your plan

 Juggle the allocated spans per month of your Distributed Tracing account plan between the different tracing accounts according to each account's current usage details.
 Each data source has its quota defined in the **Spans** column.